asankov/90DaysOfDevOps/2023/day14.md

 That is, vulnerabilities that have been found by security researchers and that have assigned CVEs.
 There might be still vulnerabilities that are not known and are just lurking in your code/dependencies (Log4Shell has been in the wild since 2013, only found in 2021).

-In summary, image scanning is not a silver bullet.
-If an image scanner tells you that you have 0 vulnerabilities in your image, that does not mean that you are 100% secure.

-Also, mitigating vulnerabilities can be as simple as bumping a version of a dependency (or downgrading one), but sometimes it can be more tricky because that version bump might require a change in your code.

 ## CVEs

 In the vulnerability table provided by our scanner we see something that starts with `CVE-`: